Humberston: Places of interest

 A man-made lake off North Sea Lane is in the centre of Cleethorpes Country Park.
 The park has picnic benches, fishing jetties and dog-swimming and wildlife areas.
 It is home to Canada geese and other wild birds.

 The Humberston Fitties conservation area, known as Fitties Field during the late 1940s and early 1950s, is in the village.
-Also in Humberston is Thorpe Park, a Haven Holidays caravan park.
+Also in Humberston is Cleethorpes Beach, a Haven Holidays caravan park.